adriandavidbrand/ngx-rxcache/README.md

 }
 ```

-A cache item is a simple light weight object the consists of an instance behaviour subject and optional behaviour subjects to signal if loading, loaded, saving, saved, and error states that the item may be in.
+A cache item is a simple light weight object that consists of an instance behaviour subject and optional behaviour subjects to signify the loading, loaded, saving, saved, and error states the item may be in.

 ```javascript
 cache.config({ id: 'key' });